 print(len(fibonacci.cache)) # 81 entries cached

-Python's standard library provides functools.lru_cache, which does the same thing with additional features like a configurable maximum cache size and automatic eviction of the least recently used entries.
+Python's standard library provides functools.lru_cache, which does the same thing with additional features: a configurable maximum cache size, automatic eviction of the least recently used entries, and thread-safe cache storage.
+As the Python docs note, "the cache is threadsafe so that the wrapped function can be used in multiple threads."
 For simple cases, the custom version above is instructive.
 For production, prefer lru_cache:

 import functools